 A couple was arrested in New Jersey this week for two separate instances of drunk driving, each within six hours of each other according to a report from USA Today’s Daily Record.
 The boyfriend was the first to be arrested after a police officer responded to a call about a vehicle left on the side of the highway with its engine running, blinker on and keys in the ignition.
-After a lack of cooperation on the boyfriend’s part and a declined Alcotest (New Jersey’s breathalyzer program), he was arrested and charged with driving while intoxicated, refusing a breath test, open container, consumption of an alcoholic beverage in a motor vehicle, reckless driving, failure to exhibit registration, and disorderly conduct.
-He was then taken to jail to wait in a holding cell until someone could pick him up.
+After a lack of cooperation on the boyfriend’s part and a declined Alcotest (New Jersey’s breathalyzer program), the police arrested him and charged him with DWI and a host of other alcohol and traffic related offenses including disorderly conduct.
+He was then taken to jail to wait in a holding cell until someone could show up to take him home.

 DUI or DWI cases in Washington, D.C. require that prosecutors prove two things.
 First, the government must prove the defendant was “operating” the vehicle, which is defined very broadly according to DC law.
 Second, they must prove the defendant was under the influence or intoxicated through tests like Alcotest, results of standardized field sobriety tests, or through their own “lay” observations of intoxication.
 If the girlfriend simply walked into the police station in DC and began talking to police officers, it would be very difficult to prove the operation part of the charge since no police officer actually pulled her over or saw her in physical control of the vehicle.
 After all, she could have been driven to the police station by somebody else.